Edit

 Feature Description

-WSL (Windows Subsystem for Linux) Windows Subsystem for Linux (WSL) is a feature of Windows that allows you to run a Linux environment on your Windows machine, without the need for a separate virtual machine or dual booting.
+WSL (Windows Subsystem for Linux) Windows Subsystem for Linux (WSL) lets you run a Linux environment on your Windows machine without the need for a separate VM or dual booting.